Synchronize with modified file instead of overwriting

 #4 Updated by Callum Macdonald almost 4 years ago

 Any progress on this?
 I checked the PR and it looks like there's working code for this feature.
 Would be a really nice to have.
 I'm using KeepassX on two OSX machines, syncing the database, and this feature would prevent the risk of overwriting records.

 #6 Updated by Robert Updegraff over 3 years ago

 Synchronization is a must for me as well.
 I share a keepass DB with at least 2 Windows users at a time and must be able to sync to assure we don't step on each others updates.

 I would be willing to help out with testing of this feature.
 I wish I could help with the actual coding, but that is a skill where I'm very much still an amateur.

 Thanks for your consideration!

-#10 Updated by Bill Smithem over 2 years ago
+#10 Updated by Bill Smithem about 3 years ago

 Was excited to discover that the 2.0 compatible version was released.
 Then very disappointed to discover that the lack of sync makes it unusable unless use is restricted to a single device.